hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-1.markdown

   ["scheduler", "^0.11.0"]
 ]
 ```
-It's very tempting to just write `fromJSON` or `parseJSON` to parse one of
+It's very tempting to just write `parseJSON` to parse one of these, but of
-these, but of course this won't work, because of the above mismatch.
-I would
+course this won't work, because of the above mismatch.
+I would argue that the
-argue that the `FromJSON` class makes it far too easy to write code which makes
+`FromJSON` class makes it far too easy to write code which makes mistakes like
-mistakes like this one.
+this one.

 ### Disclaimer

 I'm not going to go as far as to argue that the approach I've described here is
-the unique correct way to use type classes; there are plenty of other
+the unique correct way to use type classes; there are plenty of other valid
-valid approaches.
-For example, if you want to use Template Haskell to generate
+options.
+For example, if you want to use Template Haskell to generate instances
-JSON encoders and decoders, a design involving type classes like `ToJSON` and
+from your type definitions, such as JSON encoders and decoders, a design
+involving type classes like `ToJSON` and `FromJSON` is probably your best bet.
-`FromJSON` is probably the best approach.
-Having said that, the approach I've
+Having said that, the approach I've detailed in this post is the one I try to
-detailed in this post is my preferred approach, and I'm quite confident in its
+follow where I can, and I'm quite confident in its effectiveness.

-effectiveness.
-In the next post, I'm going to look at the `Show` type class
+In the next post, I'm going to look at the `Show` type class with these rules
-with these rules of thumb in mind.
+of thumb in mind.

 Next up: [Part 2: What's wrong with the Show type class](../down-with-show-part-2/)